emberjs/rfcs/text/0776-typescript-blueprints.md

 1. Remove the disconnect between TypeScript and JavaScript blueprints discussed above, as the Typed Ember team would no longer be responsible for maintaining an entirely independent set of blueprints.
 1. Allow for multiple versions of TypeScript blueprints to exist (since they'd belong to each version of Ember), rather than today where there is no way to tie standalone TypeScript blueprints to individual versions of Ember (e.g. there's no LTS version of the TypeScript blueprints today).
-1. Pave the way for TypeScript blueprint generation in any Ember app or addon right out of the box (likely via a `--typescript` flag or something similar).
+1. Enable TypeScript blueprint generation in any Ember app or addon right out of the box via a `--typescript` flag.
 1. Enable addon authors to better support TypeScript users by allowing them to publish their own TypeScript blueprints without concern for also supporting JavaScript users.

 Note that this does **not** mean that we should generate TypeScript by default, but rather that the blueprints themselves should _begin_ as TypeScript before actually being reified as actual code.
 By default, all of the Ember generators would still behave exactly as they do today: by generating JavaScript files.
 This RFC is primarily concerned with TypeScript as an _implementation detail_ for the existing blueprints, rather than being prescriptive about whether or not users should adopt TypeScript themselves.